mentix02/djanxt/ui/README.md

 ### Sharing the Database

 Since Next.js is more of a "frontend" framework, we use Django (which is more of the "backend" framework) to manage the databases.
 The [`models.py`](../apps/user/models.py) file under the `user` app contains the models for the database required by BetterAuth.
 Django + BetterAuth share the `user_user` table.
-The extensible [`lib/auth.ts`](lib/auth.ts) file contains the authentication logic along with the customized table fields and names.
+The extensible [`lib/auth.ts`](lib/auth.ts) file contains the authentication logic along with the customised table fields and names.

 ### Password Hashing

 Since this project uses Bun, we utilise the powerful `Bun.password.hash` and `Bun.password.verify` functions to hash and verify passwords.
 For Django, we install `argon2-cffi`.
 We limit the parallelism of the Django hasher to 1 because Bun is single threaded.

+### JWT / JWKs

+The `jwt()` plugin from BetterAuth is used to issue JWT tokens for the frontend.
+Whenever we make an API call to the backend, this token is set as the Bearer token in the Authorization header.
+The backend verifies these tokens using the JWKs exposed by the frontend at the `/api/auth/jwks/` endpoint.

 ### Session Management